Back to list

 4. Participation: Can everyone be involved?

-• All participants involved in lottery process
+• All participants involved in the drawing process

 • Mathematically guaranteed fairness

-Related Articles:
+Related articles:

 Try Amida-san Now!